mcieslik-mctp/epicode/README.md

 output files that are data matrices are generated from input BAM filenames and are optionally shortened (```--shorten``` option) by removing redundant substrings.

+The input to the ```differential``` mode are two sets of BAM files.
+Each set should contain several BAM files, typically more than 4.
+Within each set the bam files should have identical names i.e. they should be the same marks mapped in two conditions.

 This is a wrapper for the following chain of tasks, each task saves the generated data as intermediate files in a sigle ```run``` directory: